crosscon/secure_update_infrastructure/proof-generators/README.md

 ## Running the scripts

 Some basic usage information is available by running the scripts with the `-h` flag.
-More detailed documentation will be included in the deliverable 3.3 of the CROSSCON project.
+More detailed documentation is included in Deliverable 5.7 of the CROSSCON project.